 - Deposit funds and make payments to other parties

-- Invest funds for both long and short periods; and
+- Invest funds for both long and short periods

-The Financial Services Sector-Specific Plan (PDF, 96 pages – 3.37 MB) details how the National Infrastructure Protection Plan risk management framework is implemented within the context of the unique characteristics and risk landscape of the sector.
+The Financial Services Sector-Specific Plan details how the National Infrastructure Protection Plan risk management framework is implemented within the context of the unique characteristics and risk landscape of the sector.
 Each Sector-Specific Agency develops a sector-specific plan through a coordinated effort involving its public and private sector partners.
 The Department of Treasury is designated as the Sector-Specific Agency for the Financial Services Sector.
 Presidential Policy Directive 21 changed the name of the Banking and Finance Sector to the Financial Services Sector in 2013.

-For resources available to Financial Services Sector partners, check out the links on the right hand sidebar.
+For resources available to Financial Services Sector partners, go to the Department of the Treasury's website.